qutheory/cloud-documentation/docs/support/contact-support.md

 !!! info
     For faster support, remember to give as much information as possible in the Email.
 Including repoName, environment, and any additional information you can give.

+We strive to answer all requests within 24 hours

-## Slack support
+## Slack community

-You can always contact us on Slack in the channel:

-`#cloud-closed-beta`
+To get in touch with the community, you can join our Slack on [http://vapor.team](http://vapor.team)

+Vapor Cloud is primarily the following channels:

+- `#cloud-help` | Get help from the Team or community
+- `#announcements` | Latest Vapor/Vapor Cloud announcements

-Do not post sensitive data, since this is a public channel, besides this, give as much information as possible.
+Never post sensitive information in Slack, since channels are public.
+Remember to give as much information as possible.